New Bedford Historical District Walking Tour

 TOURING THE SEAMEN’S BETHEL

 The Seamen’s Bethel is open for self-guided tours.
-Port Society staff members are on duty to answer questions, plus you can pick up a laminated Self-Guided Tour brochure that has information about the church and directs you to the areas of interest.
+Port Society staff members are on duty to answer questions, plus visitors can pick up a Self-Guided Tour brochure that has information about the church and points out all the areas of interest.
 Bethel, by the way, is the combination of two Hebrew words, beth and el.
 Beth means house and el means god.

 The bottom floor of the building is called the Salt Box.
-Here you will find rows of what appear to be ordinary church pews, but this level was actually used as a classroom where sailors were taught reading, writing, and arithmetic, plus navigational skills.
-So as not to scare them away, instead of using the word classroom the term salt box was used, which is the area on the lower deck of a ship where fish and other meats are salted for preservation.
+While there are rows of what appear to be ordinary church pews, this level was actually used as a classroom where sailors were taught reading, writing, arithmetic, and navigational skills.
+So as not to scare them away, instead of using the word classroom, the term salt box was used, which is the area on the lower deck of a ship where fish and other meats are salted for preservation.

 On the walls are photographs of some of the men who served as chaplain of the Bethel.
 There is also a small memorial to four chaplains who were on the S. S. Dorchester when it was hit by torpedoes from a German submarine on February 3, 1943, in the frigid waters off the coast of Greenland.
 After helping survivors into life boats, the four men, having given up their own life preservers, stayed on the deck and went down with the ship.
 In total, 672 men died that night.